onisj/youtube-comment-intelligence/README.md

-# 🎬 YouTube Comment intelligence
+# 🎬 YouTube Comment Intelligence

 A comprehensive machine learning pipeline for analyzing sentiment in YouTube comments using advanced NLP techniques and LightGBM classification.